13176443/PasswordGenerator/README.md

 # Executive Summary

-This serves as our repository and documentation of our software project.
-The documentation consists of our project overview, the team behind the project and the process of our project.
-In the project overview we have the information about the introduction, requirements and processes of our software project
+This report serves as our documentation of our software project.
+The report contains all the information consists of our project overview, the team behind the project and the process of our project.
+In the project overview we have the information about the introduction, requirements and processes of our software project.

 # Project Overview

 ## Introduction

 The software project is a secure password generator script which was created in Python.
 It allows the user to generate passwords and passphrases.
 The program allows you to input certain criteria to add into the generated passwords/passphrase, for added complexity and strength.
-This software automates and provides users with randomly secure passwords/passphrase that outputs several generated passwords/passphrases onto the results on the screen for the user and optionally onto a text file to analysis
+This software automates and provides users with randomly secure passwords/passphrase that outputs several generated passwords/passphrases onto the results on the screen for the user and optionally onto a text file to analysis.

 ## Team Structure and Roles